 In order for you to ensure that you are cleared for immigration, you have to make sure that you build the strongest case possible.
 You have to present your whole story and be vigilant about discussing your case in the right light.

 Well, first of all, immigration applications are not strictly dealt with by attorneys, but we will strongly suggest that you get one for yourself.
 The attorney has to be an immigration lawyer and make sure that they believe in your case.

 If you are looking for certified criminal record translation with guaranteed USCIS acceptance, get in touch!
-We will translate your records in 24 hours or less and it will cost you only $20 per page.
+We will translate any of your personal documents in 24 hours or less and it will cost you only $20 per page.